Memphis-Misraïm Rite Higher Degrees

-Masonic decorations collection of the high ranks of the old and primitive rite of Memphis-Misraïm
+Masonic regalia collection of the Higher Degrees of the Memphis-Misraïm Rite

 The Rites Masonic so -called Egyptian appear From the end of the 18th century, carried by Egyptomania which was quite widespread among the Freemasons and which was then exacerbated by the Campaign of Egypt of Napoleon. the Ancient and primitive rite of Memphis-Misraïm is currently the main representative of this current, practiced in a different form at the Grand Orient de France under the name of Egyptian rite.